DanielFerreira011102/BLS/obsidian_notes/03_LiteratureCollection/@you-etal-2024-uiuc.md

 - The fine-tuning experiments were constrained by computational resources, limiting the number of epochs and batch sizes for some models (e.g., LED was fine-tuned for only **one epoch** due to resource limits).
 - Despite the improvements in relevance and readability, the use of RAG occasionally introduced **inconsistent or noisy data**, which negatively impacted the factuality of the generated summaries.
 Future work could explore improving the factuality of model-generated summaries, particularly by refining the retrieval-augmented generation approach and developing **domain-specific extractors** to better tailor summaries for lay audiences.
 - The eLife and PLOS datasets focus primarily on life sciences, which may limit the generalizability of the results across other biomedical fields.
-- While GPT-3.5 performed well in this task, the closed-source nature of the model may limit reproducibility and future research, particularly as it undergoes updates without versioning
+- While GPT-3.5 performed well in this task, the closed-source nature of the model may limit reproducibility and future research, particularly as it undergoes updates without versioning.

 ------------------------------------